How AV Production Works for Conferences: In-House vs Production Teams

 Event Production Company

 An event production company is brought in directly by the planner to design and execute the full technical environment.
-This includes audio, video, lighting, staging, and show control.
+This often includes audio, video, lighting, staging, show control, scenic integration, and overall production coordination.

-Production teams are typically involved earlier in the planning process, helping define how the space will function and how each system supports the program.
+Production teams are typically involved earlier in the planning process, helping define how the space will function, how attendees will move through the environment, and how each technical system supports the program experience.

 Where In-House AV Works Well

-In-house AV can be a strong fit for certain types of programs, especially when production needs are minimal.
+In-house AV can be a strong fit for certain types of programs, particularly when production requirements are straightforward and speed of coordination is a priority.

 Examples include:

-- Events with limited staging or lighting requirements
+• Events with limited staging, lighting, or scenic requirements

-- Programs that prioritize speed and convenience over customization
+• Events that prioritize convenience and simplified coordination over customization

-In these cases, working within the venue’s existing system can simplify coordination and reduce planning time.
+In these situations, working within the venue’s existing AV system can streamline communication, reduce planning complexity, and provide an efficient solution for the event environment.

 Where Event Production Teams Add Value

-As the scale and complexity of an event increase, production requirements tend to expand beyond standard packages.
+As the scale, visibility, and technical complexity of an event increase, production requirements often expand beyond standardized AV packages.

-Event production teams are often brought in for:
+Event production teams are commonly brought in for:

-- Multi-day conferences with general sessions and breakouts
+• Multi-day conferences with general sessions, breakouts, and layered scheduling

-- Programs with multiple content formats, including keynotes, panels, and live demonstrations
+• Programs featuring multiple content formats, including keynotes, panels, awards, live demonstrations, and video playback

-- Events that require custom staging, lighting design, or video systems
+• Events requiring custom staging, scenic integration, architectural lighting, or large-format video systems

-These programs benefit from a more structured approach, where systems are designed specifically around the event rather than adapted from a preset package.
+These environments benefit from a more structured production approach where audio, video, lighting, staging, labor, and show execution are designed specifically around the event itself rather than adapted from a preset package.

 Click here to view South Metro Development Outlook Conference | Atlanta AV Production by Innovent Technologies